 Close your eyes and picture to yourself: an ancient town, with mountains and lakes, dozing in the sunlight, warm and comfortable, waiting for the spring breezes to blow it awake.

-After touring Jinan, we took a 1.5 hour's drive to Tai'an for a climb to Mount Tai situated just north of the city.
+After touring Jinan, we took a 1.5-hour drive to Tai'an for a climb to Mount Tai situated just north of the city.
 Mount Tai is the most sacred of China's Five Great Mountains (associated with Taoism, Buddhism, and Confucianism) and a UNESCO World Heritage site; Ancient Chinese emperors would hike to the top for enthronement or other great ceremonies as the mountain was thought to be the symbol for power, peace and stability.

 Tourists hiking to the mountain